DevExpress/devextreme-documentation/concepts/05 Widgets/VectorMap/40 End-User Interaction/40 Click Handling/40 Generic Click.md

 		}
 	};

-The X and Y coordinates are calculated relatively to the client area, i.e., the widget container.
+The X and Y coordinates are calculated relatively to the client area, i.e., the UI component container.
 To convert them into map coordinates, use the [convertCoordinates(x,y)](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/3%20Methods/convertCoordinates(x_y).md '/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Methods/#convertCoordinatesx_y') method.